Trump Tax Return: President Paid Higher Tax Rate Than Obama, Sanders, Romney

 — Deplorable Zilla???????? (@deplorablezilla) March 15, 2017

-Toward the end of the program when journalist David Cay Johnson appeared to discuss how he acquired the Trump tax return information, Democrats started to consider whether the unknown leaker was the President himself.
+Toward the end of the program, when journalist David Cay Johnson appeared to discuss how he acquired the Trump tax return information, Democrats started to consider whether the unknown leaker was the president himself.

-Sensing this, Johnson claimed during his segment that he has known the President for years, and that it was “possible” the leak came from Trump himself.
+Sensing this, Johnson claimed during his segment that he has known the president for years, and that it was “possible” the leak came from Trump himself.

-That particular theory received some additional airtime among Left pundits later in the evening with a shaken Jessica Tarlov telling Sean Hannity on his Tuesday night program that “perhaps Donald Trump leaked them himself.”
+That particular theory received some additional airtime among left pundits later in the evening with a shaken Jessica Tarlov telling Sean Hannity on his Tuesday night program that “perhaps Donald Trump leaked them himself.”

 There is precedent for Trump trolling the media as recently as Sept.
 16, 2016.
 On that particular day of his campaign, Trump promised to address the birther controversy he helped to create in 2012 once and for all.